 Featured Artist | Henry Nunez | We Are In This Together

-Henry Nunez is a proud Vietnam vet from the Dominican Republic, a fellow NY’er, and an avid songwriter.
-Today he shares his story of writing “We Are In This Together” while under lock-down from his home in Queens.
+Henry Nunez is a fellow New Yorker originally from the Dominican Republic and a proud Vietnam War veteran.
+He shares his Covid lockdown story in “We Are In This Together,” written from his home in Forest Hills, Queens.

-From where in the country are you writing?
+From where are you writing?
 Is everything shut down where you live?

-As far as writing, “We Are In This Together”, I had written other poems about Covid-19, which were funny about my experiences shopping in the supermarket just trying to buy toilet paper and sanitizing supplies.
-One day while talking to my friend Bobby on the phone, he said, “things are bad, Hank, gotta pray for N.Y.”
-“Hey, maybe you should write a song about that”.
-It wasn’t until perhaps a week later, after hearing a lot about “we’re all in this together” that I decided to write the song.
-I wrote the 1st verse and then I just took it from there or should I say, the words led me to what the song finally became.
+I had written other poems about Covid-19 — funny ones about my experiences just trying to buy toilet paper and sanitizing supplies.
+One day while talking to my friend Bobby on the phone, he said, “Things are bad, Hank, gotta pray for N.Y.
+Maybe you should write a song about that.”
+It wasn’t until perhaps a week later, after hearing a lot about “we’re all in this together,” that I decided to write the song.
+I wrote the first verse and then just took it from there — or should I say, the words led me to what the song finally became.

-Do you find your writing comes easily?
-How much do you self-edit your lyrics, after you’ve written your first draft?
-Do you ever have to make tough cuts?
+Does your writing come easily?
+How much do you self-edit after the first draft?

-My writing at times comes easily.
-I guess it depends if it’s coming from my heart or my head.
+My writing at times comes easily — I guess it depends if it’s coming from my heart or my head.
 I don’t self-edit a lot.
-Yes, I may change a word here and there, or once in a while, I’ll change where I put a verse in the song but not that often.
-After I had finished writing this one, I knew I didn’t have a title for it, so I went to the chorus and took it from there.
+I may change a word here and there, or move a verse around, but not that often.
+After I’d finished writing this one, I knew I didn’t have a title for it, so I went to the chorus and took it from there.

 You mentioned Bob Dylan in your lyrics.
 Are you a big fan?

-Before I had started to write the song, I had seen Bob Dylan’s video of “Murder Most Foul”.
+Before I started writing the song, I had seen Bob Dylan’s video of “Murder Most Foul.”
 I’m a big fan of his music and writings.
-I could never write like him, but anyway, that’s the reason he is mentioned.
+I could never write like him — but that’s the reason he’s mentioned.

 Have you been writing songs your whole life?
-What and when was the first song you ever wrote (if you can remember)?
+What was the first song you ever wrote?

-I started writing way back when I used to read The Beatles early lyrics and I used to tell myself, “I think I can do that”.
+I started writing way back when I used to read the Beatles’ early lyrics and would tell myself, “I think I can do that.”
 Those were poems back then.
-A few years later, I started to put a chorus and turned them into songs.
-I don’t recall my first song but I have written about O.J.
-(Obscured Justice) and 911 (When Terrorists Converge W.T.C.).
-I was born in the Dominican Republic.
-I came to the U.S. in 1961 when I was 11 years old.
+A few years later, I started adding a chorus and turning them into songs.
+I don’t recall my first song, but I have written about O.J.
+(Obscured Justice) and 9/11 (When Terrorists Converge W.T.C.).
+I was born in the Dominican Republic and came to the U.S. in 1961 when I was 11 years old.
 I am also a very proud Vietnam vet.

 2 Comments